ryanneph/spyfall/README.md

 # Meteor Spyfall

-Spyfall on your mobile device!
+Personal version of Spyfall on your mobile device, forked from Scooter3 which was originally forked from mpcovcd.
+All credit goes to original authors.

 NOTE: Due to work responsibilities and life generally getting in the way, I haven't had the time to spend maintaining the Spyfall site to the level it deserves.
 As such, I'm passing the baton across to a new developer who'd like to take on the mantle for a while.
 I wish him all the best!
 Regards - @evanbrumley